 Cerebral Palsy Scotland have produced an annual self check. https://cerebralpalsyscotland.org.uk/userfiles/files/Adult_Monitoring_Questionnaire%20OL%206%20feb%2018%20-%20sf%20amends.pdf

 Awkward Disability questions and family planning Cerebral Palsy Foundation

-TED TALK I HAVE 99 problems and Cerebral Palsy is just 1 Maysoon Zayid
+TED TALK.
+I got 99 problems and Cerebral Palsy is just one - Maysoon Zayid

-NHS Pat's story adult independent life with Cerebral Palsy a look at living independently and being independent such as water skiing and driving.
+A look at living independently and being independent, such as water skiing and driving.
 Looking at the role of OT and family support to believe in herself and achieve.
 Find strategies for yourself that work for you.